Lab 8: Final Project, Part I

 src folder).
 You'll need to create this folder in your project.

-You should write your own
+You are responsible for writing your own

-ImageIO class is responsible for loading and saving images.
+ImageIO class for loading and saving images.

 The class must have the following public class methods: